x1linwang/dbproj1/README.md

 <img src="./docs/columbia-cs-logo.png" width=300 />

-This project is for CS4111 Introduction to Databases (Fall 2020).
+This project is for CS4111 Introduction to Databases (Fall 2020) at Columbia University.

 In the project, we designed the database, populated it with realistic data, and built a web front-end where users can perform complex queries.

 ## Code organization